marijnh/Eloquent-JavaScript/05_higher_order.md

 // → 209
 ```

-So the dead scrips in Unicode are, on average, older than the living
+So the dead scripts in Unicode are, on average, older than the living
 ones.
 This is not a terribly meaningful or surprising statistic.
 But I
 hope you'll agree that the code used to compute it isn't hard to read.
 You can see it as a pipeline: we start with all scripts, filter out